sylvainwhite/sylvain-white-dev/_posts/2021-02-20-ooPrinciples.md

 * #### Program to interfaces not implementations
     * It doesn't mean necessarily Java interface
     * It could be an abstract class e.g. 'Animal' and the implementations 'Cat' and 'Dog'

+* #### Strive for loosely coupled design between objects that interact
+    * 'Loose coupling' means interacting objects have very little knowledge of each other